Xerox-service/docs/APDPhase.md

 * Pay the orders price with bank cart.
 * Pay the orders price with internal wallet.
 * Mixed payment system : `if there is any thing left from previous discount package we will try to reduce it from order price and the user most pay the balance`.

+## SHARED
+* Define reusable component to display booklets.

+## Order delivery
+* Angular reusable component for order delivery system.
+* Local & fast delivery system in `Isfahan` With an additional price.
+* Add `setting` to control when the delivery price is free.

+<br></br>
+# Phase three | 3
+This phase is very last phase of xerox application development.
+Completed every thing defined & agreed between `Development team` & `Customers` except telegram bot.

+## Booklet center
+* Filtration with defined filters with a very user friendly system.
+* Infinite loading implementation.
+* Ability to search in booklets.